 One topic I find intriguing as a forensic document examiner, and forensic scientist, is the process of reasoning as it applies to evidence evaluation.
 This site and blog discusses various topics but many relate to reasoning as it applies to FDE and, more generally, forensic science activities.

-I use the term ‘logical reasoning’ to refer to the basic process of evaluation used by an examiner when examining evidence as they attempt to address questions posed to them.
-For obvious reasons it also relates to actual decision-making that might take place during that process.
-Ultimately, the approach an examiner takes in their reasoning and evaluation has an impact on all facets of their work including the choice of wording used to express a ‘conclusion’, ‘outcome’, or ‘opinion’ that derives from the evaluation process.
+I use the term ‘logical reasoning’ to refer broadly to the basic process of evaluation used by an examiner when examining evidence as they attempt to address questions posed to them.
+For obvious reasons it also relates to any actual decision-making that might occur in during that process.
+Ultimately, the approach an examiner takes in their reasoning and evaluation will have an impact on all facets of the work.
+This includes the choice of wording used to express a ‘conclusion’, ‘outcome’, or ‘opinion’ deriving from the evaluation process.

 Thanks very much, Brent.

 - Many other terms can be used to describe this including evaluative reporting.